Space Age

-The Space Age is a period encompassing the activities related to the Space Race, space exploration, space technology, and the cultural developments influenced by these events, beginning with the launch of Sputnik 1 on October 4th, 1957, and continuing to the present.
+The Space Age is a period encompassing the activities related to the space race, space exploration, space technology, and the cultural developments influenced by these events, beginning with the launch of Sputnik 1 on October 4, 1957, ending with the completion Apollo-Soyuz Test Project that marked the conclusion of the Space Race in 1975.

-This period is characterized by changes in emphasis on particular areas of space exploration and applications.
+The Space Age is characterized by changes in emphasis on particular areas of space exploration and applications.
 Initially, the United States and the Soviet Union invested unprecedented amounts of resources in breaking records and being first to meet milestones in crewed and uncrewed exploration.
-The USA established the National Aviation and Space Administration (NASA) and the USSR established Kosmicheskaya programma SSSR to meet these goals.
+The United States established the National Aeronautics and Space Administration (NASA) and the USSR established the Kosmicheskaya programma SSSR to meet these goals.
 This period of competition gave way to cooperation between those nations and emphasis on scientific research and commercial applications of space-based technology.

-Eventually other nations became space-fairing.
+Eventually other nations became spacefaring.
 They formed organizations such as the European Space Agency (ESA), the Japan Aerospace Exploration Agency (JAXA), the Indian Space Research Organization (ISRO), and the China National Space Administration (CNSA).
 When the USSR dissolved the Russian Federation continued their program as Roscosmos.

-Recently some journalists have used the phrase, "New Space Age" in reference to a resurgence of innovation and public interest in space exploration as well as commercial applications of low Earth orbit (LEO) and more distant destinations.
-New developments include the participation of billionaires in crewed space travel, including space tourism.
+In the early 2020s, some journalists have used the phrase "New Space Age" in reference to a resurgence of innovation and public interest in space exploration as well as commercial applications of low Earth orbit (LEO) and more distant destinations.
+New developments include the participation of billionaires in crewed space travel, including space tourism and interplanetary travel.

-History

-The 1950s-1970s
+Periodization

+The periodization of the Space Age can differ substantially, with some differentiating between a first Space Age and a second Space Age, which are separated at the turn of the 1980s/1990s.

+Periods

+Foundational developments to suborbital spaceflights

+Some vehicles reached suborbital space much earlier than the launch of Sputnik.
+In June 1944, a German V-2 rocket became the first manmade object to enter space, albeit only briefly.
+In March 1926 American rocket pioneer Robert H. Goddard launched the world's first liquid fuel rocket but it did not reach outer space.